philgrayphilgray/api-design-2018/README.md

 }
 ```

-* To make this work with the actual app, we need to expect that the user will provide an artist name and not the id; we also need to be able to handle both cases when the artist already exists or doesn't exist
+* To make this work with the actual app, we need to expect that the user will provide an artist name and not the id; we also need to be able to handle both cases when the artist already exists or doesn't exist.

+### Remove boilerplate models, schema, and resolvers

+* Remove boilerplate resolvers from `index.js`
+* Remove boilerplate schema from `schema.graphql`
+* Restart the dev server; verify there are no errors
+* Remove boilerplate models from `datamodel.graphql`
+* Redeploy; restart the dev server; verify there are no errors

 ## GraphQL with Authentication API with Prisma 004_graphql-auth